-- A. Time Limit - 1.
-A time limit of 60 minutes shall be allotted in regular game play. - a.
-When the 60 minutes expires, the teams shall finish that inning and one more complete inning, if necessary. - b.
-In the event the score is tied after regulation play, the Player who was the last batter to complete his time at bat will be placed on second base to start each additional inning. - c.
-After touching the base, the Courtesy Runner Rule may be used.
+- Time Limit - 1.
+A time limit of 60 minutes shall be allotted in regular game play. - When the 60 minutes expires, the teams shall finish that inning and one more complete inning, if necessary. - In the event the score is tied after regulation play, the game will immediately proceed to 2 and 2 count, with a foul to give, 5 runs per inning.
+There will be no Texas tie breaker (a runner will NOT be placed on second base.) - The clock is to be stopped in the event of an injury requiring medical attention.